 |Ability to safely control headphones handsfree while cycling|

-Since their debut a few years ago, Aftershokz have got better and better, and now offer a range of choices.
+Since their debut a few years ago, Shokz have got better and better.
+They are now on their 8th generation of bone-conduction technology.
+And they and now offer a range of choices.
 The entire range is constructed of lightweight, very strong titanium.

 Titanium for Strength and Comfort